-AVLs required for criminal matters (i.e. involving an inmate in a NSW facility) will be managed through the Court, no 1.
-Criminal matters
+Video Links in criminal proceedings (i.e. involving an inmate in a NSW correctional facility) will be managed through the Court and no charges will apply.

-The external video conferencing provider can also you assist with arrangements at the remote location (e.g. organising a video suite) and will provide the technical expertise to deliver the AVL on the day.
+An external video conferencing provider can also potentially assist parties with arrangements at the remote location (e.g. organising a video suite) and can also provide technical support to deliver the Video Link on the day.

-(Please note that the Court does not endorse the use of peer-to-peer desktop AVL proprietr software (e.g. Skype, Jabber) on client devices as there is no guaranteed internet or bandwidth connectivity.
-In addition, these computer to computer connections do not provide a full range of camera views in a courtroom setting).
+(Please note that the Court does not endorse the use of peer-to-peer desktop video link proprietry software (e.g. Skype, BlueJeans, Jabber) on client devices as there is no guaranteed internet or bandwidth connectivity.
+In addition, these computer-to-computer connections do not provide a full range of camera views in a courtroom setting).

 Parties to complete an

-Application for Telephone/Video Link form that will be returnable before a judge of the court who will decide whether to issue an
+Application for Telephone/Video Link form that will be returnable in chambers before a judge of the court who will decide whether to issue an

 Order Approving Telephone/Video Link.

-If an order is obtained from a judge, the party or organisation requesting the Video Conference link is required to complete a
+If an order is obtained from a judge, the party or organisation requesting the Video Link is required to complete a

 Video Conference Booking Form and pay a (non-refundable)